-House Republican leaders meet with Rep. Madison Cawthorn after comments about ‘orgy’ invitation and drug use
+McCarthy: Cawthorn ‘did not tell the truth’ about orgy, drug claims

 But his actions and statements have also prompted scrutiny.
 Earlier this month, Cawthorn was charged for the second time in his home state with driving with a revoked license, an offense that carries a maximum $200 fine or 20 days in jail.

-He also faces two speeding citations — one for driving 89 miles per hour in a 65-mile-per-hour zone Oct.
-18, and another for driving 87 miles per hour in a 70-mile-per-hour zone on Jan.
+He also faces two speeding citations — one for driving 89 mph in a 65 mph zone on Oct.
+18, and another for driving 87 mph in a 70 mph zone on Jan.
 8, according to the North Carolina State Highway Patrol.

+House Republican leaders have been criticized by Democrats — and even some members of their own party — for not taking action against Reps.
+Paul A. Gosar (Ariz.), Lauren Boebert (Colo.) and other GOP lawmakers who have made threatening or extremist remarks.